-The course will include working with our personal dream material and developing the interpretive skills of compensation, association, image formation, symbol synthesis and active imagination.
+In this weekend course we will be introduced to how to work with our personal dream material and develop the interpretive skills of compensation, association, image formation, symbol synthesis and active imagination.
 We will touch on major themes of Jungian psychology including:

 - The psyche as conscious and unconscious

 Participants will be asked to bring some dream material to the course and also to record dreams they have while on the course.
 The theory will emerge from the practical application of dream interpretation.

 This course is aimed at counsellors and therapists who would like to develop their skills in working with dreams and anyone interested in exploring how dreams communicate to us and also to learn more about Jungian psychology and its practical application.

 The course will be limited to a maximum number of 12 participants and will be taught in English.

 The fee includes accommodation, all meals (vegetarian), teaching, optional meditation in the morning and late evening.

 Please arrive by 4.00 pm on the Friday.
 The course will end with lunch on Sunday.

 5.00 pm Introduction to the weekend & to each other